 Following review and proof of capability, OpusVL were selected as Royal Marsden's partners for this project.

-It was crucial to Royal Marsden that the ERP system should be a license free, open source solution, so that they had perpetual use of the system without ongoing license costs.
+It was crucial to Royal Marsden that the ERP system should be an open source solution, giving them perpetual use without ongoing license costs.

 Patrick Highland, Finance Manager, Systems and Reporting at Royal Marsden, commented that:

 "The NHS is an altruistic body and open source mimics the altruistic nature from an IT perspective"

 Given that the use of open source software is an essential part of the Open Digital Approach that underpins OpusVL's software delivery to the NHS, both parties were clearly aligned in their vision for the delivery of this project from the outset.

 Royal Marsden established three key objectives for the project:

 - To increase staff productivity through automation of standardised operational and system processes